snwlee/KeyboardTheme/keyboard_theme_app/README.md

 ```

 `backgroundImage` is resolved relative to the flavor’s `assetPrefix`, so the example above loads `assets/blackpink/background_glow.png`.
 Add new PNG/graphics per flavor as needed; the preview automatically updates to reflect the configuration.

+The home screen renders each theme as a card the user can scroll through.
+Tapping a card pushes a detail page with an expanded preview, color breakdown, supported keyboard locales, and an “Apply theme” action placeholder.
 ## Localization

 The app ships with English and Korean ARB files under `lib/l10n/`.
 Add new locales by creating another `app_<languageCode>.arb` and re-running the localization tool: